DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The system asks the collection manager whether (1) the new sample should
-   belong to a separate preparation and (2) whether the new sample should represent a new individual or group of individual.
+   belong to a separate preparation and (2) whether the new sample should represent a new individual or group of individuals.

 #.
 The collection manager chooses to treat the new sample as belonging to the
-   same a individual or group of individual, but as belonging to a separate preparation.
+   same a individual or group of individuals, but as belonging to a separate preparation.